aws-samples/aurora-dsql-samples/ruby/rails/README.md

-# AWS DSQL Ruby on Rails code examples
+# Aurora DSQL Ruby on Rails code examples

 ## Overview

-The code examples in this topic show you how to use the Ruby on Rails work with AWS DSQL.
+The code examples in this topic show you how to use the Ruby on Rails work with Aurora DSQL.

 ## Run the examples